 The 4 Biggest Reasons Why You Cannot Lose Body Fat

-Trying to lose weight?
+Are you trying to lose weight?
 We have all been there time and time again.
 Sometimes we feel like we are doing everything right, but for some reason, we can’t see the changes we are hoping for.
 It can be very frustrating, believe me I know.
 But fat loss is not always as simple as “calories in, calories out,” and “eat less, exercise more.”
 In fact, our bodies are a lot smarter than we think they are and if we try to outsmart them, you may end up gaining more fat in the process of trying to lose it.
 But don’t worry, all hope is not lost!
 There may be some simple things you are missing the mark on which may help you get back on track seeing healthy, sustainable results in no time.

 1. You are not aware of how much you are really eating